viktorAngelievPrime/test-1/README.md

 &nbsp;

+## Data

+A way to import `Data` from [bolt_expressions](https://github.com/rx-modules/bolt-expressions) directly from `reaper`.

+&nbsp;

 ## Var

-A handy solution to temporary values.
+A handy solution to scores/storages when you don't feel like declaring the name!

+At the core they're `expressions` from [bolt_expressions](https://github.com/rx-modules/bolt-expressions).

 All vars get wiped upon reloading.

-They're basically `bolt_expressions`.
-One downside though is score comparison with `if`-s, which you can't really do until `bolt_expressions` gets updated to allow that.

 <details>
 <summary>Details</summary><p>